irllabs/ml-lib/package/readme.md

 ## Development Status

-**ML-LIB IS CURRENTLY IN OPEN BETA**

-This means the software is considered feature complete, but has not been extensively tested and should not be used in production environments.

-The library has currently been tested on Mac OS X with Max 5.x and 6.x and on Mac OS X and Linux on i386 and armv6 architectures using Pure Data.
+The library has currently been tested on Mac OS X with Max 7 and 8 and on Mac OS X and Linux on i386 and armv6 architectures using Pure Data.

 Bugs should be reported via the [issues page](https://github.com/cmuartfab/ml-lib/issues).